EdBoucher/Blender_UE5_MatPack/README.md

 There's three plugins:

 - `material_pack_addon.py` - this is the main plugin file
-- `attribute_paint_addon.py` - this is a convenience tool to make it easier
+- `attribute_paint_addon.py` - this is a convenience tool to make it easier to set attributes on parts of a mesh, since Blender's native way of doing that is pretty painful.
 - `uv_auto_tile_addon.py` - allows you to repeat a pattern a number of times over a face or faces.
 Isn't actually related but it's in the repo now so whatever

 ## Demos